Geometrizing the Partial Entanglement Entropy: from PEE Threads to Bit Threads: Discussions

 In this paper, we propose a natural scheme to geometrize the PEE using bulk geodesics, which we refer to as PEE threads.
 The configuration of these PEE threads is solely determined by the state and represents an intrinsic structure that is independent of the specific region under consideration.
 In the context of Poincaré AdS spacetime, we demonstrate that for any static interval or spherical region, a unique configuration of bit threads can emerge from the PEE thread configuration by superimposing all the \emph{PEE thread flows} emanating from that region.
 These bit thread configurations are regarded as the most natural ones as they respect the symmetries of the system and possess a clear physical interpretation inherited from PEE.

 In AdS$_3$/CFT$_2$, we further study the reformulation of the RT formula for multi-interval regions based on the PEE thread configuration.
 We find that, the PEE threads should be weighted by the number of times that they intersect with the RT surface.
 Remarkably, we can get rid of the predetermined RT surface by considering all the possible assignments that are consistent with any homologous surface of the region, and choosing the assignment that gives the minimal summation \eqref{RTPEE}.
 The assignment that minimizes the summation will correspond to certain type of homologous surface, which is exactly the RT surface if we require it to be extremal.
 This reformulation also works for single intervals.
+In summary, based on the PEE thread configuration we gave a reformulation of the RT formula for general static regions in the vacuum state of AdS$_3$/CFT$_2$, and for static spherical regions in higher dimensions.

 For the cases of multi intervals, since the PEE threads can intersect with the RT surface multiple times, the claim that there is a definite direction for any PEE threads does not make sense.
 This means our strategy to generate bit thread configurations from PEE threads breakdown.
 Nevertheless, we think the formulation of weighted PEE threads makes more sense.
 The reason is that, the holographic entanglement entropy is the generalized gravitational (entanglement) entropy \cite{Lewkowycz:2013nqa} between entanglement wedges $\mathcal{W}_{A}$ and $\mathcal{W}_{B}$, which includes different bulk regions at the critical point.
 It is reasonable that, the parts of the PEE threads in different entanglement wedges play different roles.
 One can also define an in-definite flow direction which is always locally from one side of the homologous surface to the other side (see the arrows in Fig. \ref{3-intervals}).
 Then the norm of the PEE flow on homologous surface can recover $1/(4G)$ only if this homologous surface coincide with the RT surface.